obonaventure/mmtp-book/mptcp.rst

 Connection establishment
 ========================

 A Multipath TCP connection starts with a three-way handshake like a regular TCP connection.
-To indicate that it wishes to uze Multipath TCP, the client adds the ``MP_CAPABLE`` option to the ``SYN`` segment.
+To indicate that it wishes to use Multipath TCP, the client adds the ``MP_CAPABLE`` option to the ``SYN`` segment.
 In the ``SYN`` segment, this option only contains some flags and occupies 4 bytes.
 The server replies with a ``SYN+ACK`` segment than contains an ``MP_CAPABLE`` option including a server generated 64 bits random key that will be used to authenticate connections over different paths.
 The client concludes the handshake by sending an ``MP_CAPABLE`` option in the ``ACK`` segment containing the random keys chosen by the client and the server.

 .. _fig-tcp-handshake-mptcp:
 .. tikz:: Negotiating the utilization of Multipath TCP during the three-way handshake